efugier/DeezerTagApp/README.md

 * password: `dzrtagdemopwd`

 Log in, then go at the bottom of the page, Tools: Neo4j browser, click `Launch`.

-# Front functionalities
-* Add and delete content by ids
-* Search for content given a set of tags
-* Get more infos on clicked content and edit its tags
-* Edited tags will only be sent to the db when `Submit` is clicked

 ### Server side use